 Fall, Spring, Summer.
 3 credits.
-P: ((LCS 616 or concurrently) and LCS 640) and (LCS 622 or LCS 615) RB: Completion of semester 5 of the graduate-professional program in the College of Veterinary Medicine.
+P: (LCS 616 and LCS 622) or LCS 615 RB: Completion of semester 5 of the graduate-professional program in the College of Veterinary Medicine.
 R: Open to graduate-professional students in the College of Veterinary Medicine.